Trametes Versicolor and the Microbiome: Prebiotic Benefits

 What is Trametes Versicolor?

-Trametes Versicolor is a functional mushroom (or bioactive compound) widely used in both traditional medicine systems and modern wellness routines.
-It contains a range of active constituents — including polysaccharides, terpenoids, and antioxidants — that researchers continue to study for their effects on immune function, energy, cognition, and overall health.
+Trametes Versicolor is a functional mushroom widely used in both traditional medicine systems and modern wellness routines.
+It contains a range of active constituents — including polysaccharides, terpenoids, and antioxidants — that researchers continue to study for their effects on immune function, gut microbiome composition, energy, and overall health.
 While it is not a pharmaceutical drug, it is considered a nutraceutical with a broad safety profile when used appropriately.

 How do you use Trametes Versicolor?